What to Know About Tuition & Fees

 How Much Will Tuition & Fees Be for Bethesda University of California?

-In the 2016 - 2017 academic year, regular students at Bethesda University of California were charged $7,360, before modifications for financial need.
+Full-time students at Bethesda University of California paid $7,360 in fees and tuition for the 2016 - 2017 academic year, before corrections for financial aid.
 From this total, the expense of tuition was $7,250.
 The other $110 represents additional fees.

 As opposed to public colleges, Bethesda University of California does not offer reduced fees and tuition to in-state students.